Red Light Research 2026

 A small but important mindset shift

-Instead of asking which wavelength is best, a more useful question is whether your device gives you control to adjust as your understanding, comfort and routine change over time.
-That is a genuinely human question, and it tends to lead to better decisions than chasing perfection.
+Instead of asking which wavelength is best, a more useful question is whether your device gives you control to adjust as your understanding, comfort, and routine change over time.
+That's a genuinely human question, and it tends to lead to better decisions than chasing perfection.

 How to think about wavelength selection without overthinking